-Staying in your RV or camper during severe weather or major storms could put your and your family’s lives at risk.
-So, it’s necessary to properly prepare your RV before the storm arrives and know when to evacuate your family to safe shelter.
-With these lifesaving severe weather tips, you’ll learn how not to become a statistic.
+When there’s an impending severe storm, tornado warning or hurricane is about to make landfall, you and your family need to be prepared and ready to evacuate.
+Because staying in your RV or camper during severe weather or major storms could put your and your family’s lives at risk.
+With these lifesaving weather emergency preparation tips, you’ll learn how not to become a statistic.

-Since we’ve been full-timing, we’ve had to evacuate our RV numerous times due to severe weather and powerful storms.
-We packed up our kitties, brought in the slides, secured our utilities and bolted for the nearest storm shelter.
-We’ve actually became good at it.
+Since we’ve been full-timing, we’ve had to evacuate our RV numerous times due to severe weather and several tornado warnings.
+We’d pack up our kitties, bring in the slides, secure our utilities and bolt for the nearest storm shelter.
+We’ve actually mastered the practice.

-So, in this article, we’ll share our lifesaving severe weather RV tips that will make you think twice about hunkering down to ride out the storm.
+So, we’ll share our lifesaving severe weather RV tips that will make you think twice about hunkering down in your motorhome or camper to ride out the storm.
+Because seriously, if you do, you will go for a ride you’ll never forget…if you live through it!

 This article contains affiliate links.
 By clicking on them, it doesn’t cost you anything extra.
 Full disclosure here.